blog-blog/blog-blog.github.io/_posts/2025-05-29-book_review_the_mask_of_fear.md

 Watching *Andor*, I thought: *If it could be written and directed as greatly as* Andor *was, then I'd love to see a Mon Mothma prequel, and a Luthen Rael prequel.* I think: *How did they meet?*

 *The Mask of Fear* answers some of that, but it doesn't cover much ground.
 It tells the origins (really more the sowing of the seeds) of rebellion.
+It was also written before *Andor* season 2, which doesn't necessarily have any bearing on the story, but I think it's worth noting.

 That's not exactly a negative, but it makes me hungry for the rest of *Reign of the Empire*, and I hope the next installments cover more ground (and perhaps introduces us to the origins of Luthen and Kleya's operations).

 ## Verdict
 Love.
+Well, the Mon Mothma and political intrigue parts.
+While I think the story is still well written, the spy, Seperatist, and off-world storylines are the weakest parts.
+It makes sense that Bail Organa finds himself among Saw Gerrera, but it's not as enthralling as the parts to do with Mon Mothma.

+Perhaps it's just my bias, but the spy, Saw, and Seperatist storylines were best when they were linked to Mon Mothma.
+I liked Soujen's story line best when it was linked to Mon.
+Same with Saw.
+Same with Bail.
+I don't think that *has* to be true, just that it happened to be the case.

+It satiates some of that post-*Andor* hunger.
+I just hope that the future books get away from the Seperatist-post-civil-war story lines (now that *Mask* covered them) and get to the nitty-gritty 'building the rebellion' story lines.

 ## Credits
 GIFs from [patrick-stewart](https://patrick-stewart.tumblr.com/)